Mobile SEO: A Beginner's Guide

 What is mobile SEO?

-For starters, ever since 2019, mobile-first is the default way Google crawls and indexes new websites.
-As for the older ones, mobile usability plays a massive factor in good overall page rankings.
+For starters, according to Google Developers, mobile-first is the default way Google crawls and indexes new websites.
+Even for older ones, mobile usability plays a massive factor in good overall page rankings.

-On top of that, mobile search is slowly overtaking a lot of desktop experiences.
-If you take a look at Statista, back in 2013 only around 27% were using their mobile devices for search engine visits, whereas in 2021 this number grew all the way to 61%.
+On top of that, mobile search is overtaking desktop experiences.
+If we take a look at Statista, back in 2013 only around 27% were using their mobile devices for search engine visits, whereas in 2021 this number grew all the way to 61%.
 Needless to say, this trend is not going anywhere.

 It should be in every website owner’s best interest to learn about mobile SEO practices and how to implement them, and this is what we’re about to cover.

-So how to do mobile SEO?
+So, how to improve mobile SEO?
 Use these 9 mobile SEO practices:

 1. Implement a mobile-friendly website configuration